henricm/ha-ferroamp/README.md

  * extapi/data/eso (interval 5s)
  * extapi/data/sso (interval 5s)
  * extapi/data/esm (interval 60s)

-## Update interval

-To avoid too much data into home assistant, we check the timestamp sent by Ferroamp to make sure we only update sensors with new values every 30 second.
-This interval I expect to be configurable later on.

 ## Prerequisites
 - Home assistant `0.115.0`
 - Enable Ferroamp MQTT by contacting Ferroamp Support and to get the username and password for your Energy MQTT broker.